scrutinizer-ci/ocular.rb/README.md

 ```

 ### Merging Coverage from Parallelized Runs
-There is nothing you need to change in your set-up.
-You can just make multiple code coverage
-submissions to Scrutinizer and make sure to
+Scrutinizer supports merging coverage from parallelized runs natively.
+All you need to do is
 [adjust your .scrutinizer.yml](https://scrutinizer-ci.com/docs/tools/external-code-coverage/)
-to tell us how many you are going to send.
+to tell us how many submissions you are going to make; no further changes are necessary.

 ## Credits
 Parts of this code were inspired by the Ruby Coveralls implementation and were received under the MIT license.